Share with friends who are paying retail price for their travel!

 Improving Derogatory Remarks

-If you have a “0” on your Credit Karma report under this category, this is great news!
+This is great news if you have a “0” on your Credit Karma report under this category!
 Let’s keep it that way.
 There’s no reason to receive any derogatory remarks in the future if you are aware of your finances and pay your bills on time.
 If there are any remarks, use your Credit Karma app to research what they are and verify them.
-If they are not familiar to you, you may need to dispute them with the credit bureau to remove any misinformation.
+If they are unfamiliar to you, you may need to dispute them with the credit bureau to remove any misinformation.

 Improving Your Payment History

-For everyone in good standing, your payment history should be 100%.
-If it is not 100%, do some research to verify that all the information is accurate.
-Be sure to dispute anything that is not accurate because this can affect your credit score in a major way.
+Your payment history should be 100% for everyone in good standing.
+If it is not, do some research to verify that all the information is accurate.
+Be sure to dispute anything that is not accurate because this can significantly affect your credit score.

 If you do forget a payment and see a glaring “LATE” note on your account… Don’t panic.
-It is important for you to know that credit card companies do not report late payments immediately.
-On average, it takes 60 days for a payment to be late for a late payment to be reported.
+You need to know that credit card companies do not report late payments immediately.
+On average, it takes 60 days for a late payment to be reported.
 So, if you forget to make a payment, do these steps:

 1) Make the payment ASAP; and

 2) Call the number on the back of your card and tell them the situation.
 Ask them to remove the late fee and any interest charged.
-Remind them that you are a good customer and that this has not happened before.
+Remind them that you are a good customer and this has not happened before.
 Without much hassle, most companies will gladly remove these fees.
-You do not need to make up a story or act apologetic, it’s a routine thing for them to do.
-This is good news when things get busy and you forget to pay.
+You do not need to make up a story or act apologetic; it’s routine for them to do.
+This is good news when things get busy, and you forget to pay.

-Now, a little tip for those still wanting to use debit and cash for their expenses.
-In order to establish a good payment history, you just have to make one payment per month on the card.
+Here’s a little tip for those still wanting to use debit and cash for their expenses.
+You must make one monthly payment on the card to establish a good payment history.
 So, if you are not wanting to manage a card, consider this easy system: Put a recurring subscription such as Netflix or Hulu on this card.
-Then, setup the card to be paid of with autopay through your checking account.
-Just like that, you’ve got a 100% payment history established and you don’t have to think about anything!
+Then, set up the card to be paid off with autopay through your checking account.
+Just like that, you’ve got a 100% payment history established, and you don’t have to think about anything!

 Improving Your Credit Card Utilization (CCU)

-Your CCU is the total balance on your cards divided by the total amount of credit you have available.
-For those with few accounts, it is important to keep your balances low and be aware of your credit limits.
+Your CCU is the total balance on your cards divided by the total amount of available credit.
+For those with few accounts, keeping your balances low and being aware of your credit limits is important.
 It is good to have a low CCU (and bad to have a high CCU).
-Obviously, this will fluctuate based on when you pay your bills.
+This will fluctuate based on when you pay your bills.
 The higher your available credit, the easier it is to have a good CCU.
-Just be careful that you are not getting to close to your limits, as this can have a negative impact.
+Just be careful not to get too close to your limits, as this can negatively impact you.

-When you are starting out with one or two cards, your credit limit may be very small, between $200-500.
-The credit card company wants to make sure you can be responsible with a small amount.
+When starting out with one or two cards, your credit limit may be very small, between $200-500.
+The credit card company wants to ensure you can be responsible for a small amount.
 However, after 3-6 months of an account being opened, it is a good idea to call the number on the back of your card and request a credit limit increase.
 This will raise your credit limit and make sure your CCU is always at a good, low percentage.
 This action alone will raise your score.

-Also, when applying for new cards, it is good to apply 1-2 weeks after your cards are paid off.
-For example, if you pay your cards off on the 5th of the month, try applying for cards between the 12th-19th when your CCU will be reported as low.
+Also, when applying for new cards, applying 1-2 weeks after your cards are paid off is good.
+For example, if you pay your cards off on the 5th of the month, try applying for cards between the 12th and 19th, when your CCU will be reported as low.

 Improving Your Age of Credit History

-As noted above, your Age of Credit History is just the average length of all of your accounts.
-Fortunately, this is not a major factor with your credit score, but it does play a role.
+As noted above, your Age of Credit History is the average length of all your accounts.
+Fortunately, this is not a major factor in your credit score, but it does play a role.
 There are three important things to remember here:

 1) Always keep your oldest accounts OPEN.
 It is to your benefit to have old accounts.
 The longer your credit history, the higher your score will be.
-Many people think it’s a good thing to close accounts that they no longer use.
-This not true!
-So even if there is an account from a credit union way back in college, you want to keep it open in order to benefit from that long history.
-It will help even out your average account age when you open new cards.
+Many people think it’s good to close accounts they no longer use.
+This is not true!
+So even if there is an account from a credit union way back in college, you want to keep it open to benefit from that long history.
+It will help out your average account age when opening new cards.

-3) If for some reason you opened an account and decide 24-48 hours later that you don’t want it, it is best to keep it open.
-You have already caused a hard inquiry and it will look bad if you immediately close an account.
-Unless the company tells you that it can be reversed, keep the account open.
-So, be extra sure that you are ready to open an account before you do so.
+3) If you open an account and decide 24-48 hours later that you don’t want it, it is best to keep it open.
+You have already caused a hard inquiry, and it will look bad if you immediately close an account.
+Keep the account open unless the company says it can be reversed.
+So, ensure you are ready to open an account before you do so.

 Improving Your Total Accounts

-Even if you don’t have any credit cards, you may have several accounts.
-These accounts could be current or previous car or home loans, a cable bill, cell service, etc. If you have been added by a spouse, friend, or the family member as an authorized user, you may have their account listed here too.
-If this is the case and you are an authorized user, the details of the account will show this when you click on the account description.
+You may have several accounts even if you don’t have any credit cards.
+These accounts could include current or previous car or home loans, cable bills, cell service, etc. If you have been added by a spouse, friend, or family member as an authorized user, you may also have their account listed here.
+If this is the case and you are an authorized user, the account details will show this when you click on the account description.

-Ideal Scenario: Believe or not, but the credit bureaus give an Excellent rating to people with 21 or more accounts!
+Ideal Scenario: Believe it or not, the credit bureaus give an Excellent rating to people with 21 or more accounts!
 This may seem like a lot, but multiple credit cards, loans, and other lines of credit can add up quicker than you think.
-This does not mean you need to open loads of accounts, it just shows you that the credit bureaus see many accounts as a good thing.
+This does not mean you need to open loads of accounts.
+It shows that the credit bureaus see many accounts as a good thing.

 Improving Your Credit Inquiries

-This is also a low impact factor, but it is important to keep these to a minimum.
-The two words you need to know here are: “hard” and “soft”.
+This is also a low-impact factor, but it is important to keep these to a minimum.
+The two words you need to know here are: “hard” and “soft.”
 These are the two types of credit inquiries.
-As noted above, hard inquiries will show up on your credit report for up to two years.
+As noted above, hard inquiries will appear on your credit report for up to two years.
 Soft inquiries will NEVER show up on your credit report.
-Hard inquiries are done when you apply for credit cards, home or car loan, or any other type of credit like cell or cable service.
-Soft inquiries, are done by companies when trying to get you certain offers or by software like Credit Karma.
+Hard inquiries are made when you apply for credit cards, home or car loans, or any other type of credit like cell or cable service.
+Soft inquiries are made by companies when trying to get you certain offers or by software like Credit Karma.
 These soft inquiries do NOT affect your credit score.
 It is important to avoid hard inquiries as much as possible.

-Just an extra note, some “credit experts” make a big deal about how opening new accounts can negatively impact your score.
+Just an extra note: Some “credit experts” make a big deal of the fact that opening new accounts can negatively impact your score.
 A new account can lower your score because of a hard inquiry, but it is temporary and just a few points.
 Your score will go back up and most likely increase just a few weeks later.

 Now, if you are in the middle of getting a home mortgage or car loan, your banker does not want to see any change to your credit activity.
-If this is the case, delay opening any cards until these loans are finalized.
+If so, delay opening any cards until these loans are finalized.

-Also, sometimes auto or home financing companies will shop around for the best rate.
-You want to be extra careful that they are not giving them free reign for multiple credit inquiries.
+Also, auto or home financing companies sometimes shop around for the best rate.
+You want to be extra careful that they are not giving them free rein for multiple credit inquiries.
 Make sure to ask if they will be doing hard or soft inquiries.
 Any soft inquiry is fine, but some car dealerships are known to ring up 5-10 inquiries as they search for the best loan and then charge you extra for this service!

 Your next vacation could be free with TRAVEL FREELY.